 Pelee Island is part of the Western Lake Erie Islands (WLEI) which form an archipelago of 22 islands spanning the border of Ohio and Ontario.
 Pelee is the largest of these islands and is the southernmost Canadian land mass.

-Located along a small section of the western shore close to a public access point along the beach, there is evidence of the erosional forces upon the bedrock from the advance and retreat of the Wisconsion Glacier.
+Located along a small section of the eastern shore close to a public access point along the beach, there is evidence of the erosional forces upon the bedrock from the advance and retreat of the Wisconsion Glacier.

 Glacial Abrasion occurs when rock and debris, also referred to as clasts, are picked up by an advancing glacier and moved along at the base of the glacier over the bedrock where it scours and scrapes the land and soil below, similar to the effect of sandpaper on wood.
 Deep, long marks or scars appear on the surface of the bedrock below, running in straight, parallel lines indicating the direction the glacier was moving.